 - Tazarotene cream should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- Women of childbearing potential should use effective birth control methods (eg, condoms, birth control pills, diaphragms) while using tazarotene cream.
+- If you may become pregnant, you must use an effective form of birth control while you use tazarotene cream.
+If you have questions about effective birth control, talk with your doctor.
 You should have a negative pregnancy test 2 weeks before starting tazarotene cream.
 Contact your health care provider at once if you become pregnant while using tazarotene cream.

 - PREGNANCY and BREAST-FEEDING: Do not use tazarotene cream if you are pregnant.
+It may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if tazarotene cream is found in breast milk.
 Do not breast-feed while taking tazarotene cream.

 Possible side effects of tazarotene cream:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: